Sales Strategy

 • "What challenges are you running into with your current setup?"

-• "How is this impacting your team's ability to [achieve goal]?"
+• "How is this impacting your team's ability to [achieve their stated goal]?"

 Implication Questions (4 minutes):

-• "How much time does your team spend on [manual process]?"
+• "How much time does your team spend on [manual process] each week?"

-• "What does this cost you in terms of [lost revenue/opportunities/time]?"
+• "What does this cost you in terms of [lost revenue/missed opportunities/wasted time]?"

 • "How does this affect other areas of your business?"